 - Address Lookup: Users can enter a Bitcoin or cryptocurrency address to check its transaction history and current balance.

-- Mempool Monitoring: Shows unconfirmed transactions waiting to be mined, including their fee rates and estimated confirmation times.
+- Mempool Monitoring: Displays unconfirmed transactions awaiting mining, including their fees and estimated confirmation times.
+(Has nothing to do with meme coins!)

 - Blockchain Statistics: Provides insights on network hash rate, difficulty, transaction volume, miner rewards, and other metrics.